MK720-dev/Social_Security_Number_Generator/README.md

 Then they were all zipped in a final list and written to a csv file : '*Social_Sec_DataBase.csv*' .

-It is worth noting that the code only assigns names and surnames that occured in the official databases more than 100 times !
+It is worth noting that the code only assigns names and surnames that occured in the official databases more than 100 times!